Fliperworld/Denizen-Scripts/magic/spell-ideas.md

 ## Nature magic

+**What is nature bad at?**

+* High damage to single targets / burst damage
+* Passive healing
+* Passive mobility

+**What is nature good at?**

+* Various CC
+* Improved food effectiveness?

+**What is nature best at?**

+* Clearing
+  * Damage scale on number of affected enemies
+* Root CC
+* Party-wide shields
+* Burst healing

 **What's the playstyle?**

+Direct damage
-Direct damage: Damage and status effects.
-Lower damage than air and fire in exchange for utility.
-Resource-management.
+* Damage and status effects
+* Lower damage than air and fire in exchange for utility
+* Resource management

+Utility
-Utility: Slows, roots, and stuns.
-Regen / damage over time for chaining skills.
-Improved mining.
+* Slows, roots, and stuns.
+* Damage over time for chaining skills
+* Improved mining

 ### Base spec